Deploying a Model

 To further understand how different design decisions influence the qualities of interest, we will likely need to conduct some research and perform some experiments.
 This may include:

 It can be useful to create specific diagrams for architectural views for specific concerns to facilitate reasoning (see chapter Thinking like a Software Architect).
-For example, even a simple diagram as the following to summarize observations and measurement results can support understanding the system for discussing alternatives.
+For example, even a simple diagram to summarize observations and measurement results can support understanding the system for discussing alternatives.

 Deciding whether to conduct OCR on individual frames of the video on the glasses or the smartphone comes down to questions of model size, hardware capabilities, energy consumption, and the accuracy of different model alternatives.
 It may be possible to detect text in image snapshots on the glasses to crop the image to relevant pieces with untranslated text and send those to the phone or cloud for better OCR.
 A final decision might only be made after extensive experimentation with alternative designs, including alternative deployments and alternative models.